proservlab/lacework-deploy/terraform/scenarios/gcp-lacework-composite-ciem/README.md

 Actions for the incident response team are clear - quarantine the host, take a forensic snapshot and leave the machine in a stopped state until further investigation can be completed.

-_Potentially Compromised Google Cloud Platform Keys_
+_Potentially Compromised GCP Keys_

 > next tab

-Next the incident response team looks at another Lacework Composite alert in the same time window, this **Alert for Potentially Compromised Google Cloud Platform Keys.**
+Next the incident response team looks at another Lacework Composite alert in the same time window, this **Alert for Potentially Compromised GCP Keys.**

 In the Alert Description **we can see the IAM user khon.traktour@interlacelabs and the Principal ID for the session associated with the compromise indicators**.